 - a family history of melanoma

-- carrying a genetic mutation that increases the risk of melanoma
+- a genetic mutation that increases the risk of melanoma

 Seborrheic keratoses are typically:

-Melanoma tends to change and grow over time, so anyone who has a growth that looks like seborrheic keratosis but that changes in shape or color should see a doctor.
+Melanoma tends to change and grow over time, so anyone who has a growth that looks like seborrheic keratosis but changes in shape or color should contact a doctor.

-- Asymmetry: a mole or growth that looks different on one side is a potential sign of melanoma.
+- Asymmetry: A mole or growth that looks different on one side is a potential sign of melanoma.

 Seborrheic keratoses do not usually cause symptoms and do not necessarily require treatment.
 However, some people prefer to have them removed because they find the growths unattractive.

-- immunotherapy, a type of therapy that uses the body’s immune system to fight the cancer
+- immunotherapy, a type of therapy that uses the body’s immune system to treat the cancer

 - targeted drug therapies that treat receptors on tumors

 Both seborrheic keratosis and melanoma can appear in many forms.
 People concerned about skin growths should not try to self-diagnose their condition and should not assume that a new skin growth is benign.